Security Features of HiveMQ

 time

-Shows the time when the event happened.
-The time format is: yyyy-MM-ddTHH:mm:ss,SSS
+The time when the event occurred.
+Format: yyyy-MM-ddTHH:mm:ss,SSS

 time zone

-Shows the offset of the time zone in which the event happened compared to UTC.
-The format is: ±HH:mm
+The UTC offset of the time zone where the event occurred.
+Format: ±HH:mm

 user name